 Lon Chaney’s Cabin

-The next bit of the trail is not as steep, over a bit of respite for your legs and lungs.
-You will soon come upon the Wilderness Rangers Camp or Forest Service Cabin which is also known as Lon Chaney’s cabin.
+The next bit of the trail is not as steep, offering a bit of respite for your legs and lungs.
+You will soon come upon the Wilderness Rangers Camp or Forest Service Cabin which is also known as Lon Chaney’s Cabin.
 This is the halfway point and a great place to take off your packs if you are backpacking, put your feet in the water and have a good rest.